 As always, we recommend planting native plants no matter the planting season.
 Where can you find native plants?
 Native plant sales of course!

 Each spring and fall, many nurseries and conservation organizations hold native plant sales encouraging gardeners to incorporate native plants into their gardens.
 Proceeds from these sales help support community organizations.
-Due to COVID-19, many native plant sales have implemented new protocols such as online ordering and scheduled pick-ups.
+Our friends at the Backyard Habitat Certification Program have a list of plant sales happening around our region.